Phileosopher/commonplace/home-sell.md

 - Is your estimated house value trending up or down?
 - How does your house value compare to the rest of your city?
 - Expand your search to look for nearby current listings, recently sold houses, and foreclosures.

+When the market is dropping, it's almost always wisest to hold onto your house until the market goes up again.

+- It's hard to do *anything* with a property in a dropping market, since the rental market also goes down (since many renters become buyers during that time).
+- Lower-priced houses will swing the hardest in a market drop.

 To sell faster, time the listing during the winter.